AdobeDocs/experience-manager-65.en/help/assets/translation-projects.md

 ## Create temporary language copies {#creating-temporary-language-copies}

-When you run a translation workflow to update a language copy with edited versions of original assets, the existing language copy is preserved until you approve the translated asset(s).
-AEM Assets stores the newly-translated asset(s) at a temporary location and updates the existing language copy after you explicitly approve the asset(s).
+When you run a translation workflow to update a language copy with edited versions of original assets, the existing language copy is preserved until you approve the translated asset(s). [!DNL Adobe Experience Manager Assets] stores the newly-translated asset(s) at a temporary location and updates the existing language copy after you explicitly approve the asset(s).
 If you reject the asset(s), the language copy remains unchanged.

-1. Click/tap the source root folder under **[!UICONTROL Language Copies]** for which you already created a language copy, and then click/tap **[!UICONTROL Reveal in Assets]** to open the folder in AEM Assets.
+1. Click/tap the source root folder under **[!UICONTROL Language Copies]** for which you already created a language copy, and then click/tap **[!UICONTROL Reveal in Assets]** to open the folder in [!DNL Experience Manager Assets].

    ![chlimage_1-99](assets/chlimage_1-99.png)

-1. From the Assets UI, select an asset you already translated and click/tap the **[!UICONTROL Edit]** icon from the toolbar to open the asset in edit mode.
+1. From the [!DNL Assets] interface, select an asset you already translated and click/tap the **[!UICONTROL Edit]** icon from the toolbar to open the asset in edit mode.
 1. Edit the asset and then save the changes.
 1. Perform steps 2-14 of the [Add to existing translation project](#add-to-existing-translation-project) procedure to update the language copy.
 1. Click/tap the ellipsis at the bottom of the **[!UICONTROL Translation Job]** tile.
 From the list of assets in the **[!UICONTROL Translation Job]** page, you can clearly view the temporary location where the translated version of the asset is stored.